Update on the givah Campaign

-In celebration of the 70th season of Camp Ramah in Wisconsin and the 18th season of Ramah Day Camp, we launch The Givah Campaign, a three-year comprehensive effort supporting:
+In celebration of the 70th season of Camp Ramah in Wisconsin and the 18th season of Ramah Day Camp, in 2015 we launched The Givah Campaign, a five-year comprehensive effort supporting:

-A new Nivonim campus at Camp Ramah in Wisconsin and campus improvements at Ramah Day Camp
+Capital Projects and Program Initiatives – including construction of the new Nivonim campus (“the Givah”) at Camp Ramah in Wisconsin in 2017 and campus improvements at Ramah Day Camp to accommodate our growing camper base.

-To grow the Camp Ramah in Wisconsin Endowment to ensure sufficient scholarship and operational funds will be available in perpetuity
+Endowments – the Rabbi David and Emily Soloff Scholarship Endowment is one of the 70 named endowments that make up the Camp Ramah in Wisconsin Endowment Corporation.
+These endowments ensure that sufficient scholarship and operational funds will be available in perpetuity.

 Leave Your Mark